Best Cameras For xTool D1 and D1 Pro 2023 (DIY & Paid)

 At CNCSourced, we’re a team from across the world, united by our passion for everything CNC, laser cutting, and more!
 We try to publish at least once per week, and we’re always up for talking anything DIY and making!
 Altogether we’ve written over 150 technical guides, from how to wire stepper motors, to brand-new ways to CNC carve granite with $5.
 You can read more about us on our about page.

-People opt for a camera on their xTool D1 or D1 Pro for a number of reasons.
-It saves time, maximizes your workable material, and is a great safety feature.
+Adding a camera to your xTool D1 or D1 Pro saves time, maximizes your workable material, and is a great safety feature.

-You’ll also be able to check the status when you’re not in the area.
-If you notice too much smoke or flames starting from the live feed, you can run to your laser cutter and stop the cut before a fire starts.
+Cameras also help for safety: if you notice too much smoke or flames on the live feed, you can stop the job before a fire starts.

-Let’s review some of our favorite camera options for your D1 or D1 Pro.
+Let’s review the best camera options for the xTool D1 or D1 Pro.

 Our favorite camera kit for the D1 and D1 Pro comes from this shop on Etsy.
 Cobey Schmidt put together a kit that includes everything you need: